 An article I recently wrote for the Future of Sourcing addressed the key trends driving a new generation of IT outsourcing.
-The IT industry has changed dramatically and in order for outsourcing to succeed it must follow suit.
+The IT industry has changed dramatically and in order for traditional outsourcing to succeed it must follow suit.

-As I illustrated in the article, following are some very real ways in which the nature of outsourcing has changed and will continue to change:
+As I illustrated in the article, following are some very real ways in which the nature of traditional outsourcing has changed and will continue to change:

 - The switch to a provider ecosystem.
-A key change is that a company can no longer outsource its IT project in a vacuum.
+A key change is that a company can no longer outsource IT projects in a vacuum.
 Today businesses require a whole team of providers, who can work in partnership with each other to bring key capabilities to the project.
 This is vastly different from the past, when companies turned to big consulting firms or ERP systems to deliver the capabilities that they needed in a one-stop-shop.

 - The need for Industry-specific expertise.
 It’s not enough for today’s outsourcer to be a technology expert, it must also be an expert in specific market sectors, such as retail or banking.
 This is particularly critical in AI development, where knowledge of specific business problems is paramount.
 In this area, it’s is essential for an outsourcer to have a firm grasp of key issues to ask the right questions, gather the relevant data and develop an effective algorithm.